Variable binding and substitution for (nameless) dummies: Mechanised proofs

 \subsection{Coq proof}

 We now discuss the Coq formalisation~\cite{DBCoq}.
-Our implementation addresses only the general case of arbitrary signatures since, as said before, we do not have significant advantages in treating a particular case separately thanks to the use of dependent types.
+Our implementation addresses only the general case of arbitrary signatures since, as mentioned before, we do not gain anything by treating a particular case separately, thanks to dependent types.
+As also mentioned above, the formalisation covers signatures with equations, in the untyped case.

-The reader who wants to skim through the main definitions and constructions of this implementation can look at the file \verb|Summary.v| that contains a sequence of checks of the \alert{interface} based on the Coq mechanism of type inference and normalization.
+The reader who wants to skim through the main definitions and constructions of this implementation can look at the file \verb|Summary.v|, which reviews the main constructions and results.
 The formalisation has an idiomatic style: the minute details of implementation pose no significant problem.
-Therefore, we just point the reader to the most relevant parts.
+Therefore, we just point the reader to the most relevant definitions.